HTX (cryptocurrency exchange)

 HTX, formerly known as Huobi, is a Seychelles-based cryptocurrency exchange.
 Founded in China, (火币网 (Huǒbìwǎng)), HTX now has offices in Hong Kong, South Korea, Japan and the United States.
 In August 2018, it became a publicly listed Hong Kong company.
 According to Bloomberg, it is owned by cryptocurrency billionaire Justin Sun.

 Following a 2017 ban on Bitcoin exchanges by the Chinese government, Huobi stopped Bitcoin withdrawals.
-Huobi China continues to operate as a blockchain consulting and research platform.

 As of March 2018, Huobi processed around US $1 billion in trades daily.

 Huobi changed its name to HTX in September 2023.
+In 2026, HTX was sanctioned by the UK government and the European Union.